 A note for special diets

+These Cockroach Clusters are grain-free, gluten-free, and can be made friendly for Paleo or refined sugar-free diets.
 In addition to the pecans, I also use nut butter in this recipe.
-Almond butter is a great option if you're strict Paleo; if you're not, peanut butter is my favorite option.
+Almond butter is a great nut butter option if you're strict Paleo.
+If you're not, peanut butter is my favorite nut butter choice.

-LOOKING FOR MORE POTTER CONTENT?
+LOOKING FOR MORE HARRY POTTER-INSPIRED RECIPES?

 - Prepare a baking sheet with a silicone liner or parchment paper.

-- Add pecans, nut butter, almond flour, raw honey, putted dates, vanilla, cinnamon, and sea salt to a food processor.
+- Add pecans, nut butter, almond flour, raw honey, pitted dates, vanilla, cinnamon, and sea salt to a food processor.
 Pulse until mixture is combined and looks coarse and crumbly.
 Be careful not to overblend or you will end up with nut butter.

-- Shape the Cockroach Clusters into 1 tbsp mounds.
+- Shape the Cockroach Clusters into 1 tablespoon mounds.
 Squeeze gently to shape into an oblong form, slightly larger than the pecan half you will top them with and place on the lined cookie sheet.

 - Place in the freezer for 20-30 minutes.

 - Once frozen, prepare the chocolate.
 Add 2 inches of water to a medium saucepan and place a heat-proof glass bowl over the top.
 Choose one that is large enough that it does not touch the water, but hovers above.
 Turning the heat to medium-low, melt the chocolate and coconut oil, stirring occasionally and turning the heat down if the water begins to bubble.

 - Once the chocolate is melted and glossy, use a spoon to drizzle the tops of each cluster with chocolate to your liking.
 Press a pecan half gently into the top while the chocolate is still warm.

 - Place the clusters back in the freezer to allow the chocolate to solidify.